Chaosbohne/closeby/server/startup/README.md

+#server/startup

-Content that is loaded on Meteor.startup server-side
+Contains everything that is loaded on meteor.startup